raykipkorir/movies-api/README.md

 N/B -> Make sure you create environment variables shown in .env.example

 ## Contribution
-Feel free to fork the project and contribute.
+You are welcome to fork the project and make contributions.

-Any minor changes would be greatly appreciated.
+Any minor contribution would be greatly appreciated.